StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

     	`java -mx2g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 50000`
 - Then do: `py -3 main.py -h` from the root TOMES Tool folder.
-- Pass in your EAXS file per the instructions.
+- Pass in your EAXS filepath per the instructions.
 - Let us know what happens.